 WordPress Themes can be more faster than you think let’s see how !!?

-A few months ago, I ran an experiment to see how much faster I could make one of my websites in less than two hours of work.
-After installing a handful of WordPress plugins and fixing a few simple errors, I had improved the website’s loading speed from 1.61 seconds to 583 milliseconds.
-That’s a 70.39% improvement, without having made any visual changes to the website.
+A few months ago, I ran an experiment to see how much faster I could make one of my websites.
+The goal was to do this in less than two hours of work.
+After installing a handful of WordPress plugins and fixing a few simple errors, I improved the website’s loading speed from 1.61 seconds to 583 milliseconds.
+That’s a 70.39% improvement, without making any visual changes to the site.

 So, how can you speed up your WordPress website?